garybgenett/gary-os/README.md

 Humans are not perfect, and rarely is anything we create.
 While there is great pride in GaryOS, and the care and attention to detail which goes with it, this section is to be clear about its shortcomings.
-The author wishes to avoid the appearance of ignorance or negligence.
+The author wishes to avoid the appearance of ignorance or negligence by being thoughtfully forthcoming.

 General notes: